Grilling Great Hamburgers

 (This recipe was reprinted with permission from Cooks Illustrated, July.
 2000).

 1 1/2 lbs 80% lean Niman Ranch ground beef

 1 tsp salt 1/2 tsp ground black pepper

 Vegetable oil for oiling grill rack

 - Ignite about 6 quarts (1 large chimney or about 6 pounds) charcoal and burn until coals are completely covered with thin coating of light gray ash–20 to 30 minutes.
 Spread coals evenly over grill bottom, position grill rack above the coals, and heat until medium-hot (you can hold your hand 5 inches above grill surface for no longer than 3 or 4 seconds).

-- Meanwhile, break up ground chuck with your hands in medium bowl.
+- Meanwhile, break up the Niman Ranch ground chuck with your hands in medium bowl.
 Sprinkle salt and pepper over meat; toss lightly with hands to distribute seasonings.
 Divide meat into four 6-ounce portions.
 Gently toss one portion of meat back and forth between hands to form loose ball.
 Lightly flatten into patty 3/4 inch thick and about 4 1/2 inches in diameter.
 Gently press center of patty down until about 1/2 inch thick, creating a slight depression in each patty; repeat with remaining portions of meat.